JLL (company): Operations

-JLL is headquartered in Chicago, Illinois, and as of October 2018 was the second-largest, by total transactions, public brokerage firm in the world ($162.12 billion).
-The company has more than 112,000 employees in 80 countries, as of December 2024.
+JLL is headquartered in Chicago, Illinois, and as of April 2026 was the second-largest commercial real estate services firm in the world.
+The company has more than 113,000 employees in 80 countries, as of December 2025.

-Services include investment management, asset management, sales and leasing, property management, project management, development, and property technology.
+Services include investment management, asset management, sales and leasing, property management, project management, development, property technology, and clean energy investment banking.
 In 2014, the organization shortened its name to JLL for marketing purposes, while the legal name remained Jones Lang LaSalle Incorporated.

 Former company president Christian Ulbrich succeeded Colin Dyer as CEO in October 2016.
 Sheila Penrose served as board chairwoman starting in 2005, and was replaced by Siddharth ("Bobby") Mehta in 2020.

 In 2022, JLL founded the JLL Foundation, a non-profit organization focused on climate change and sustainability.
 The foundation provides zero-interest loans to startup companies that provide or are developing sustainable products or technologies, for example recycling plastic waste into construction products.

+The company operates through five segments: Markets Advisory, Capital Markets, Work Dynamics, JLL Technologies and LaSalle.